altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 It was a one-sided affair, but ammunition and stamina of the troops were still being depleted.
 It was almost time to switch out the front ranks.<br/>
 A smoke signal had been raised behind the enemy; they realized that the bugles wouldn’t reach, and used a different method.<br/>
 The order to retreat was late, but it was better than never.<br/>
-Altina pointed to the enemy:
+Altina pointed to the enemy:<br/>
 "The Hispaniards are fleeing!"<br/>
 The correct terms to use on the battlefield was ‘retreat’ or ‘retrograde’.<br/>
 However, the enemy was running in scattered groups without any semblance of formation.<br/>
-As he looked at the battlefield Regis said:
+As he looked at the battlefield Regis said:<br/>
 "… The Hispania army was 30,000 in the beginning, but their numbers had dwindled to less than 20,000."<br/>
 "What a tragedy."<br/>
 Countless corpses littered the battlefield.<br/>
-Regis said with a shiver:
+Regis said with a shiver:<br/>
 "… As expected, rifles are scary."<br/>
 "That’s right."<br/>
 "… In the past, most casualties in battle were only wounded, and could return to their homes with their lives."<br/>
 "But it’s different in a war with rifles."<br/>
 "… Yes."<br/>
 He had fought several battles and braced himself, but it was still heart wrenching.<br/>
-She asked seriously:
+She asked seriously:<br/>
 "But, we have to move forward.
 Isn’t that right, Regis?"<br/>
 "… Yes, that’s right.
 No matter how great our ideals are, it would just be wishful-thinking if we don’t win the battle in front of us."<br/>
 Altina nodded.<br/>